-Once you realize why you need to write and use procedures, the next obvious question is what procedures do I need to write?
+Once you realize why you need to write procedures, the next obvious question is what procedures do I need to write?
 Do I need to document all the processes in all departments with procedures?

 Creating dozens and dozens of procedures is usually not necessary.
 In fact, such an approach can create more problems than it resolves.
 They can’t be found, they aren’t used, they aren’t updated, and a glut of uncontrolled copies are scattered throughout the organization (a non-compliance in many audits).
 If you are just starting a project to create or update procedures, selecting what procedures to write is an important early step.